RIPPLE’S SEVEN PILLARS

-Women and girls represent as much as 80% of the agricultural labor force in many parts of the world, yet they are often prevented from owning land, marketing their goods and gaining access to sustainable agricultural practices.
+Women and girls represent as much as 80% of the agricultural labor force in many parts of the world, yet they are often prevented from owning land, marketing their goods, and accessing sustainable agricultural practices.

-Ripple’s aid partners promote sustainable agricultural and nutritional education, help advocate for equity in land ownership, and provide cooperative models for marketing and microfinance.
+Ripple’s aid partners promote sustainable agricultural and nutritional education, advocate equity in land ownership, and provide cooperative models for marketing and microfinance.

 Watch our films on Food Security:

-Ripple’s aid partners engage local women in implementing strategies to deliver health care information, assessment and treatment, ensuring that women, who are usually the primary care givers, are educated about how to care for the sick and prevent further illness.
+Ripple’s aid partners train local women entrepreneurs to deliver health care information and treatment, ensuring that women are educated about how to care for the sick and prevent further illness.